cplusx/QATM/README.md

 # QATM
-Code for Quality-Aware Template Matching for Deep Learning
+Code for QATM: Quality-Aware Template Matching for Deep Learning

+## Note: according to feedbacks from reviewers, the final name of method may be changed

+## Dependencies
+TODO

+## Run one sample
+TODO

+## Run OTB dataset in paper
+TODO